There is a greater India beyond our cities.

-These centres will not be mere clinical outposts but equipped with state-of-the-art technology, some of which is not even available in many Indian metros.
-And there will be no half-measures or shortcuts - only the comprehensive care that defines Kokilaben Dhirubhai Ambani Hospital in Mumbai, which has consistently broken new ground with its multidisciplinary approach, cutting-edge technology, dedicated specialists and world-class outcomes.
-Our expertise and commitment, coupled with best-in-class talent and technology, are also evident in Reliance Hospital in Navi Mumbai, being the extension of our healthcare footprint.
+These centres are not mere clinical outposts but equipped with state-of-the-art technology, some of which is not even available in many Indian metros.
+And there are no half-measures or shortcuts - only the comprehensive care that defines Kokilaben Dhirubhai Ambani Hospital in Mumbai, which has consistently broken new ground with its multidisciplinary approach, cutting-edge technology, dedicated specialists and world-class outcomes.
+Our expertise and commitment, coupled with best-in-class talent and technology, are also evident in Reliance Hospital in Navi Mumbai, the extension of our healthcare footprint.
 And like these two institutions, we have been working without pause in these testing times, ensuring no one suffers a delay in their cancer treatment.

 Indeed, we believe that with ability comes responsibility.
 And we are proud to assume this responsibility to deliver world-class cancer care to our communities.
 Going forward, we will leverage all our ability and expertise to overcome the challenges of geography, economics and demography to 'Contain, Combat and Conquer Cancer'.
 For us, this is not just a slogan but a solemn pledge - and we dedicate ourselves to this goal.